 - Housing prices will not recover in 2011 or anytime soon.
 “It’s just not in the data,” he said.
 “You’re basically going to get many years of normal housing price growth, which is essentially zero to 1 percent in real terms.
 This is probably going to happen for the next decade.”

 - Recovery from this recession will continue to be less robust than after previous recessions because Americans must deleverage their overspending during the economic boom and build up assets.
 “This doesn’t mean we’re going to be sluggish forever; it just means we’ve got some work to do and it’s going to take a little bit of time,” he said.

 - Unemployment will remain relatively high in the short run because the housing boom created a glut of construction workers — and, in some states, of mortgage workers — who must be retrained to meet demand in new fields.
 “The bulk of the unemployed are construction workers, but nobody’s hiring construction workers anymore,” he said.

-In 2011, the U.S. and Europe is “quite worrisome,” said Raghuram Rajan, Eric J. Gleacher Distinguished Service Professor of Finance.
+The “two-faced” nature of economic recovery in the U.S. and Europe is “quite worrisome,” said Raghuram Rajan, Eric J. Gleacher Distinguished Service Professor of Finance.
 In states that did not suffer as much from the housing bust, employment and sales are growing, Rajan said.
 People with incomes of $75,000 or more are more optimistic about the economy, while unemployment for people with college degrees is half as high as for those without degrees, he said.